jinscript/CarND-Vehicle-Detection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I use three sizes (64, 96, 128 pixels) for window to scan over the middle of the image.
+I use three sizes (96, 144, 192 pixels) for window to scan over the middle of the image.
 Windows are overlapped by 75% for each axis.

 ![alt text][windows]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on two scales using YCrCb 3-channel HOG features as the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][pipeline]
 ---